eduNEXT/picasso/README.rst

 To use the Picasso Workflow, follow these steps:

-1. Ensure your repository includes a workflow YAML file similar to the one below.
+1. Ensure your repository calls the Picasso workflow like the one below.
 This example demonstrates how to build an Open edX image using the Picasso workflow:

    .. code-block:: yaml

       jobs:
         build:
           name: Build Open edX Image